Close Menu

 JMeter Tutorial Launch JMeter in Console Mode.

 In this part of the JMeter tutorial, we’ll give you basic commands to install JMeter on Ubuntu (e.g. 14.04/15), Mac OS X, and CentOS.
-But please ensure that you’ve Java installed on these systems prior to installing the JMeter.
+But please ensure you’ve Java installed on these systems before installing the JMeter.

-Please note that you need to run the JMeter installation with the root user.
+Please note that you will run the JMeter installation with the root user.
 So add <sudo> before running the <apt-get> command.

 $ sudo apt-get install jmeter